hsaliak/wolfram-cag/README.md

 ---

 Core command text is positional (clean break): pass the main query/code/context as an argument, not a flag.

+For `result` with `--format plaintext`, the API may return plain text instead of JSON; the CLI handles this and prints the text response.

 ## Commands